 If you want to take some amazing pictures for your Instagram or travel scrapbook, this is the best time to do it so make sure you have your camera with you!
 Some of the places you should visit include the main street of Oia and the famous three domes of Santorini viewpoint.

 Oia is kind of like a maze and it’s easy to get lost on the narrow streets.
-Which is not a bad thing at all as this way you can stumble upon some really great hidden gems in the town!
+This is not a bad thing at all as this way you can stumble upon some really great hidden gems in the town!

-But if you want to make sure you find every famous spot, I have two tips for you: 1. turn on the satellite view on your Google Maps to see the layout of the town and 2. check out my in-depth guide about the best Santorini Instagram spots where you can find the exact location of every photo spot!
+But if you want to make sure you find every famous spot, I have two tips for you: 1. turn on the satellite view on your Google Maps to see the layout of the town, and 2. check out my in-depth guide about the best Santorini Instagram spots where you can find the exact location of every photo spot!